JonTDean/LearningIsFun/Data/Documents/CONTRIBUTING.md

 The process described here has several goals:

-- Maintain LLT's quality
+- Maintain Monastery's quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible LLT
+- Engage the community in working toward the best possible Monastery
-- Enable a sustainable system for LLT's maintainers to review contributions
+- Enable a sustainable system for Monastery's maintainers to review contributions

 **What does it mean if a maintainer changes my pull request?**